Deadline to apply is June 1.

 Saskatoon Seniors Continued Learning (SSCL) is a non-profit partnered with the University of Saskatchewan to offer engaging, non-credit courses for adults 55+.
 Courses are taught by instructors affiliated with the University of Saskatchewan (i.e., professors, sessional lecturers, PhD candidates) and the operations are supported by a Program Manager and volunteer Board.

 You’re welcome to submit multiple course proposals!
 Please make a separate submission for each one.
-Offering a variety of topics gives the SSCL Program Committee more options to consider when building the upcoming term’s schedule.
+Offering a variety of topics gives the SSCL Program Committee more options to consider when building the schedule.

-As of September 2025: $1,650 for online-only delivery and $1,800 for hybrid delivery.
+As of April 2026: $1,650 for online-only delivery and $1,800 for hybrid delivery, paid by e-transfer.

 There are no health care benefits in the contract with SSCL, only a monetary honorarium.